 - Next, pipe glue along the top edges of the house and attach the roof pieces to the house.
 Hold the roof for 5-10 minutes while the glue dries, and let the roof sit for an hour to ensure the glue is fully hardened before decorating.

 - Once the glue has all fully hardened, it's time to decorate the house!
 This is your chance to get creative and use whatever foods and candies you like to design your gingerbread house.
 Use the glue to attach these items to the house, or you can pipe designs onto the house with the glue.

 This recipe makes enough gingerbread and gingerbread house glue to construct one gingerbread house approximately 7 inches wide by 7 inches tall by 7 inches deep.
 If you're making a larger gingerbread house or if you want to also make lots of gingerbread people, trees, etc. to accompany the house then I recommend doubling the recipe.

-Keywords: gingerbread, gingerbread house, Christmas
+Keywords: gingerbread, gingerbread house, homemade, sturdy, Christmas

 DON'T FORGET TO PIN THIS RECIPE FOR LATER!

 This post was updated in December 2019 to provide an improved user experience.